nanjizal/haxeverse/md/khaSetup.md

 - Graphics4 ( 3D )
 - others...

-For 2D shapes we use Graphics2 and for 3D shapes we would use Graphics4.
+For 2D shapes we use Graphics2, and for 3D shapes we would use Graphics4.

 Graphics2 for 2D
 -----------------

 To create any complex 2D shapes in Kha we can call the fillTriangle command to draw a triangle, it just takes the x and y of each of the triangles corners.

-Lets create a new class "TriangleTest.hx" next to our other classes and add a static method for drawing a Red triangle:
+Lets create a new class "TriangleTest.hx" next to our other classes, and add a static method for drawing a Red triangle:

 ```haxe
 package;